nuriel77/iri-playbook/docs/securityhardening.rst

 .. note::

   It is worth mentioning that a slightly more secure approach would be to add the user to group ``wheel``.
   The difference is that if you add the user to group ``wheel``, each time you try to become root you will have to enter the user's password.

   Should you want to use this approach, skip step 3 and run ``usermod -aG wheel myuser`` instead.
   If you already performed step 3, you can simply remove the file ``/etc/sudoers.d/myuser``.

 At this point you should be able to SSH into your server using the new user + password.
-For example: ``ssh myuser@myfullnode`` for cli, or using putty.
+For example: ``ssh myuser@myfullnode`` for cli, or use Putty.

 Creating SSH Keys
 -----------------

-You can download Putty for Windows `here <https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html>`_.
+You can download **Putty** for Windows `here <https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html>`_.
 Install the MSI ("Windows Installer") package.

-This includes: putty, puttygen and pagent.
+The installer includes: putty, puttygen and pagent.

 The first step is to create SSH keys.
-SSH keys are made of a private key (never share with anyone and keep safe!) and a public key (this you can actually share).
+A SSH key pair consists of a private key and a public key (**never** share your private key with anyone and keep it safe!).

 1. In Windows, open the application called ``PuTTYgen``.
 Set the number of bits to 4096 and click ``generate``:

 .. image:: https://raw.githubusercontent.com/nuriel77/iri-playbook/master/docs/images/puttygen_001.png
    :alt: Puttygen001

-2. Once the key is generated, fill in the details: comment, choose a (strong) password and click "Save private key".
+2. Once the key is generated, fill in the comment, choose a (strong) password and click "Save private key".
 Don't close Puttygen yet!

-Remember where you save the key to, as you will need to use it in the following steps
+Remember where you save the key to.
+We are going to use it in the following steps.

 .. image:: https://raw.githubusercontent.com/nuriel77/iri-playbook/master/docs/images/puttygen_002.png
    :alt: Puttygen002

-3. On the server, make sure you are the user you've created earlier (``whoami`` to check, or ``su - myuser`` to switch to the user).
+3. On the server, make sure you are operating as the user you've created earlier (``whoami`` to verify, or ``su - myuser`` to switch to the user).

 4. Create the ssh folder: